Highlights from the Harvest 4 Good Fall Fundraiser!

 •Board Games & Journals

 Children need a safe and stimulating place to go when school is out and parents cannot be home: a place that nurtures growth, develops potential and bridges time between family and school life.

 Catastrophic life events, serious, persistent and chronic behavioral health challenges and/or lack of parenting skills can lead to a disruption of familial safety, stability, well-being and unity.
 When disruption occurs in the form of children placed in foster care and/or homelessness, Methodist can provide the intensive supports and services necessary to stabilize the family and restore their lives.

-Methodist’s Parenting and Children’s Services Program teaches parents to understand and use effective, positive parenting techniques.
-Parents are encouraged to build healthy relationships with their children; develop strategies for spending positive quality one-on-one time; and create opportunities to grow as families.
+Methodist’s Family Support Services teaches parents to understand and use positive parenting techniques.
+Parents are encouraged to build healthy relationships with their children, develop strategies for spending quality one-on-one time and create opportunities to grow as a family.